Non-urgent government operations are closed December 24 to January 1, reopening January 2. View available services during this period.

 - copy of signed training agreement

-You can mail your application and payment (if not paid online) to:
+You can mail your application and payment (if you have paid online, provide proof of payment) to Land Agent Licensing.

 If your application is approved, you will be contacted to schedule a suitable date and place to write the interim land agent licence exam.